gumpu/FPRCade/Docs/instruction_set.md

 BIF ENTER NOP LEAVE HALT DROP DUP SWAP MOV LDL LDH ADDU ADD MUL MULU EQ ASRU ASR LTU LT GTU GT LTEU LTE GTEU GTE LSL LSR STO AND OR XOR NEG NOT RD

+## Assembly format

+An assembly file contains five type of lines:

+-1 A remark, this is a line that starts with a ';'
+-2 A label, this a line that starts with a word ending with a ':'
+-3 A directive, this is a line that starts with a '.'
+-4 An empty line, a line with containing only spaces.
+-5 An instruction, a line that start with a word that matches on the possible instructions of the Stackmaster-16.

+The following is an example

+    ; Test

+    .code
+        nop
+        ldl d 0x0000
+    label1:
+        ldl d 0x0001
+        add d
+        dup d
+        ldl d 0x000A
+        gt
+        bif label1
+        halt
+    end:

+    .str "some string"

+## Terms and definitions

+Cell

+Instruction

+Opcode

+Value

+Stack

 ## Opcode encoding

 List of instructions and opcodes